Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 Operators (like `in`, `not`, `and` or `or`) and names of built-in types as listed in the following sections are also reserved.

-Keywords are defined in the [GDScript tokenizer](https://github.com/Relintai/pandemonium_engine/blob/master/modules/gdscript/gdscript_tokenizer.cpp) in case you want to take a look under the hood.
+Keywords are defined in the [PScript tokenizer](https://github.com/Relintai/pandemonium_engine/blob/master/modules/gdscript/gdscript_tokenizer.cpp) in case you want to take a look under the hood.